CycloneDX/sbom-utility/README.md

 #### Query examples

-##### Example: Select a JSON object
+##### Example: Extract the top-level `component` information from an SBOM

+This example effectively extracts the first-order package manifest from the SBOM.

 In this example, only the `--from` clause is needed to select an object.
-The `--select` clause is omitted which is equivalent to using the "select all" wildcard character `*` which returns all fields and values from the object.
+The `--select` clause is omitted which is equivalent to using the "select all" wildcard character `*` which returns all fields and values from the `component` object.

 ```bash
 ./sbom-utility query -i test/cyclonedx/cdx-1-4-mature-example-1.json --from metadata.component